sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 by default.
 For information about changing the language, see the [Changing the language](/ftw/how-to-change-ftw-language) article.

-We are using the [React Intl](https://github.com/yahoo/react-intl) library to represent UI microcopy and to format dates, numbers, and money values.
+We use the [React Intl](https://github.com/yahoo/react-intl) library to represent UI microcopy and to format dates, numbers, and money values.

 _**Note:** Starting in 2022-05, FTW template microcopy can also be modified in Flex Console.
 If you want to implement this feature into